 You know, when I came on this case, I was probably less busy, so I was better in touch with right-wing online media.

-But, like I said, the last couple of years, too, I'm just...
+But like I said, the last couple of years, too, I'm just who can stomach it, right?

-No offense to you guys, but for instance, I haven't been keeping up with Paul and seeing what Paul Watson's career looks like right now and how much it's still part of Infowars and what he's trying to carve out for himself, but it seemed like that's what he was doing in some way.
+No offense to you guys, um, um, um, like, for instance, I haven't been keeping up with Paul and seeing what Paul Watson's career looks like right now and how much it's still part of InfoWars and what he's trying to carve out for himself.

-But the idea that you haven't been able to successfully monetize that into making yourself a star, just give it up by now because...
+But like the idea that you haven't able to like successfully monetize that into making yourself a star, like just give it up by now because I swear it's the right-wing grift right now is so easy.

-I saw, not to like completely change the subject, but I saw Alex Berenson, the COVID misinfo guy, had started a substack and the dude's going to, he's bringing in a million a year on that substack, just like blogging three times a week about COVID misinfo.
+I saw, not to like completely change the subject, but I saw Alex Berenson, the COVID misinfo guy, had started a sub stack and the dude's going to, he's bringing in a million a year on that sub stack, just like blogging three times a week about COVID misinfo.

 And if you're Robert Barnes, how can you work this hard and not be like just the, I don't know.

-Well, you know, my mom raised me on people like Gore Vidal and some of those great debates of the 1950s and 60s where William Buckley would get in there.
+Well, you know, my mom raised me on people like Gore Vidal and some of those great debates of the 1950s and 60s where William F. Buckley would get in there.

 Another thing, as that was all happening, like him ascending in Infowars and being Alex's lawyer, me and Jordan were both like, Alex, he's trying to take over.